For DIYers and professionals alike, pliers are a versatile, must-have tool for any toolbox.

 Recommended: Irwin 10 In.
 Straight Jaw Locking Pliers

-Needle Nose: Needle nose pliers have long, tapered jaws that are ideal for use in hard-to-reach areas.
 These pliers have similar functions to those of combination pliers.
-Needle nose pliers, also called long nose pliers, are great for bending, holding, placing, and cutting.
+Needle nose pliers, or long nose pliers, are great for bending, holding, placing, and cutting.
 They have a straight nose or bent nose that has an angle between 45° and 90°.
-These also make great jewelry pliers, making it easy to bend thin wire and place small objects.
+These also make great jewelry pliers, making bending thin wire and placing small objects easy.

 Recommended: Klein Tools 5″ Needle-Nose Pliers